agama-project/agama-project.github.io/docs/user/unattended/profile/scripts.md

 }
 ```

+:::note Better use Jsonnet for profiles containing scripts

-:::note JSON does not allow multiline strings, so it might be better to use Jsonnet instead.
+JSON does not allow multiline strings, so it might be better to use Jsonnet instead.
+However, you
-However, you need to pay attention to the indentation, because it matters.
+need to pay attention to the indentation, because it matters.

 If you prefer JSON, you can write the `\n` to separate lines.